Blending the Most Important Thing (MIT): How Forest Projects are Like Start-Ups

 Mobilizing Capital for Forests: The Xilva Way

-Xilva is building a transaction intermediary platform for funding nature-based projects.
-It all starts with Xilva GRADE and culminates in us working with the best projects to get them structured for approaching the right type of, mission-aligned funding at every stage of growth — grant, venture philanthropy, loan, impact investment, equity.
+Xilva is building the digital infrastructure for funding forest and nature-based projects.
+It all starts with Xilva GRADE and culminates in us providing recommendations to both the investor and project on risk mitigation and project design improvements, thus getting projects structured for approaching the right type of, mission-aligned funding at every stage of growth — grant, venture philanthropy, loan, impact investment, equity.

 References: